Constructions of entanglement-assisted quantum MDS codes from generalized Reed-Solomon codes: New EAQMDS codes from GRS codes

 \item $[[\frac{q^2-1}{2}+\frac{q^2-1}{a},\frac{q^2-1}{2}+\frac{q^2-1}{a}-2d+c+2,d;c]]_q$, where $2\leq d \leq \frac{3(q+1)}{4}+\frac{q+1}{2a}$, $c=\frac{a}{2}+1$.

 \end{itemize}

-Actually, the length $n=\frac{q^2-1}{2}+\frac{q^2-1}{a}$ of EAQMDS codes had been constructed in \cite{WJ22}, but the value of $c$ in \cite{WJ22} is incorrect, the value of c should be $\frac{a}{2}+1$.
-So it can be easily seen that our results coincide with the first construction in \cite{WJ22}.
-Therefore, our results can be seen as a generalization of theirs. \end{remark}
+In fact, EAQMDS codes of length $n=\frac{q^2-1}{2}+\frac{q^2-1}{a}$ had already been studied in \cite{WJ22}, but the value of $c$ in \cite{WJ22} is incorrect.
+It should be $\frac{a}{2}+1 \frac{b}{2}+1$ for their length$)$.
+Besides, it can be easily seen that our EAQMDS codes coincide with theirs.
+Therefore, the result of ours is a generalization of theirs. \end{remark}